Littlehampton: Rugby Union

+Army Cadet Force

+Littlehampton is home to a detachment of the Sussex Army Cadet Force, a volunteer youth organisation, sponsored by the Ministry of Defence, which accepts cadets aged between 12 and 18 years of age.

 Fossils

 The flints that make up Littlehampton's West Beach contain quite a few fossils.
 The flints are formed by silica from sea sponges and diatoms from around 60 to 95 million years ago.
 Some of the creatures become fossilised and can be seen as patterns on the outside of the flint.
 These are known locally as Shepherds crowns.
 The Littlehampton Museum occasionally organises fossil hunting walks during the school holidays.

-Freedom of the Town

-The following people and military units have received the Freedom of the Town of Littlehampton.